jgromes/RadioLib/README.md

 ## See the [Wiki](https://github.com/jgromes/RadioLib/wiki) for further information.
 See the [GitHub Pages](https://jgromes.github.io/RadioLib) for detailed and up-to-date API reference.

-RadioLib allows its users to integrate all sorts of different wireless communication modules into a single consistent system.
+RadioLib allows its users to integrate all sorts of different wireless communication modules, protocols and even digital modes into a single consistent system.
-Want to add a Bluetooth interface to your ZigBee network?
+Want to add a Bluetooth interface to your LoRa network?
 Sure thing!
-Need to connect LoRa network to the Internet with a GSM module?
-RadioLib has got your back!
+Do you just want to go really old-school and play around with radio teletype, slow-scan TV, or even Hellschreiber using nothing but a cheap radio module?
+Why not!

 RadioLib was originally created as a driver for [__RadioShield__](https://github.com/jgromes/RadioShield), but it can be used to control as many different wireless modules as you like - or at least as many as your Arduino can handle!